altai/ayer/doc/workflow.rst

 Initialize a project
 --------------------

-Clone the repo and setup it.
-We recommend to specify a trunk branch at the beginning, however, it can be set later.
+Clone the repo and go into it.

 ::

-    $ git clone ssh://<gerrit-username>@osc-build.vm.griddynamics.net:29418/altai.git -b v1.0.2_trunk
+    $ git clone ssh://<gerrit-username>@khar.ci-cd.altai-dev.griddynamics.net:29418/altai
     $ cd altai

 Start a feature
 ---------------

 Run `hoy-feature`.
-You may omit trunk argument if you want to stay on current trunk.
+You may omit trunk argument if you stay on a feature and want to use its trunk.

-Note.
-If you are not on a feature or trunk branch (e.g., you stay on `master` branch), you _must_ specify the trunk.

 ::

-    $ hoy-feature my-feature [v1.0.2_trunk]
+    $ hoy-feature my-feature [v1.1_trunk]

 Determining current status